How to File Income Tax Return (ITR) for Salaried Person

-An Income Tax Return (ITR) is a document submitted by taxpayers in India to the Income Tax Department to report income, deductions and taxes paid.
-For salaried individuals, ITR filing is particularly important as it ensures compliance with tax laws and enables individuals to claim refunds on excess tax deducted at source (TDS).
+An Income Tax Return (ITR) is a document submitted by taxpayers in India to the Income Tax Department to report income, deductions, and taxes paid.
+Filing an IT return for salaried person is especially important as it ensures compliance with tax laws, promotes financial transparency, and allows individuals to claim refunds on excess Tax Deducted at Source (TDS).
+Since employers deduct TDS from monthly salaries, filing an ITR reconciles taxes paid with actual liability and prevents overpayment.
+Additionally, it establishes an official financial record, supporting applications for loans, visas, and other financial transactions.

 Key reasons why ITR filing is beneficial for salaried individuals: